Quantum thermoelectric transmission functions with minimal current fluctuations: Abstract

 \section{Abstract}

-Thermodynamic Uncertainty Relations (TURs) place lower bounds on the noise-to-signal ratio (precision) of currents in nanoscale devices.
-Originally formulated for classical time-homogeneous Markov processes, these relations, can be violated in quantum-coherent devices.
-However, the extent to which these may occur still represent a missing piece of the puzzle.
-In this Letter we provide the definitive answer for the class of quantum thermoelectric devices operating in the steady-state regime.
-Using coherent scattering theory beyond linear response, together with analytical optimization techniques, we rigorously prove that the transmission function which minimizes the variance of steady-state currents, for fixed averages, is a collection of boxcar functions.
-This allows us to show that TURs can be violated by arbitrarily large amounts, depending on the temperature and chemical potential gradients, thus providing guidelines to the design of optimal devices.
+Thermodynamic Uncertainty Relations (TURs) \GGrev{represent a benchmark result in non-equilibrium physics that allows to place fundamental} lower bounds on the noise-to-signal ratio (precision) of currents in nanoscale devices.
+Originally formulated for classical time-homogeneous Markov processes, these relations, were shown to be violated in \GGrev{thermoelectric engines and photovoltaic devices supporting quantum-coherent transport}.
+However, the extent to which these violations may occur still represent\fix{}{s} a missing piece of the puzzle.
+In this work we provide \GGrev{such answer in a definitive way within the general Landauer-B\"{u}ttiker formalism~\fix{}{for non-interacting systems,} beyond any perturbative regime, e.g. linear response.
+In particular, using analytical constrained-optimization techniques, we rigorously demonstrate that the transmission function which maximizes the reliability of thermoelectric devices (i.e. which minimizes the fluctuations of its steady-state currents) for fixed average power and efficiency is a collection of boxcar functions.} This allows us to show that TURs can be violated by arbitrarily large amounts, depending on the temperature and chemical potential gradients, thus providing guidelines to the design of optimal devices.

-{\bf \emph{Introduction-- }} The laws of thermodynamics impose a universal trade-off relation between output power, efficiency and dissipation of any heat engine.
-Achieving Carnot efficiency requires infinitely slow processes, with vanishing dissipation, but also zero output power.
-Conversely, finite power requires non-equilibrium conditions, where the efficiency is reduced and dissipation is increased~\cite{Carnot1824}.
-However, the miniaturization march that has characterized technology over the past fifty years is pushing devices towards the meso- and nano-scale.
-Examples include thermoelectric engines or photovoltaic devices, able to inter-convert electrical power and heat at the microscopic level.
-In such systems, fluctuations become significant and represent a new ingredient, which must be included in a proper thermodynamic description.
-The extent to which these fluctuations will impact the device's performance is still under investigation, but it is clear it will be significant~\cite{Verley2014a,Pietzonka2017,Denzler2019,Denzler2020,Miller2020,Miller2020b,Denzler2021}.

-A benchmark result in this direction was recently provided by the so-called Thermodynamic Uncertainty Relations (TURs)~\cite{Barato2015,Gingrich2016,Pietzonka2015,Horowitz2019}.
-These are inequalities, which relate the noise-to-signal ratio (or precision) of any thermodynamic current (such as heat or work) to the total entropy production rate, a measure of irreversibility, or dissipation.
-In their simplest form, TURs take the form

-where $\Delta_I^2$ denotes the variance of a current, $I$ its corresponding mean value and $\sigma$ the average entropy production rate.
-TURs highlight the role of fluctuations as a new ingredient in the thermodynamic description.
-Since the right-hand side of~\eqref{TUR} is inversely proportional to $\sigma$, it establishes that to increase precision, one must pay a price in the form of dissipation~\cite{Pietzonka2017}.